Maimouna Keita School of African Dance will host its 31st annual conference and concert on April 7-9 2023

-The 31st anniversary conference and concert will be held in Brooklyn, New York.
-The three – day event will offer dance, music and cultural workshops facilitated by masters from Senegal, Mali, Guinea, Cuba and US contemporary, all who reside in the USA and in West Africa.
+The 32nd anniversary conference and concert will be held in Brooklyn, New York.
+The four – day event will offer dance, music and cultural workshops facilitated by masters from Senegal, Mali, Guinea, Cuba, Congo and US contemporary, all who reside in the USA and in West Africa.
 In addition, an enthralling experience of traditional performance will be witnessed by a diverse audience with a commonality for the love of the arts.

 Founder and Artistic Director, Marie Basse Wiles is a cultural icon of traditional dance music and culture.
 Shortly after moving to the USA, she made Brooklyn her home and began teaching the flavorful styles of dances in the African diaspora in the city and surrounding boroughs and the United States.